config-i1/smooth/README.md

 6. auto.ssarima - selection between different ARIMA models.
 7. sim.ets - simulation of data using ETS framework with a predefined (or random) smoothing parameters and initial values.
 8. iss - Intermittent data state-space model.
 This function models the part with data occurrences using one of three methods.
+9. sma - Simple Moving Average in state-space form.

 Future works:

-9. sim.ces, sim.ges, sim.ssarima - simulation functions for CES, GES and SSARIMA respectively.
+10. sim.ces, sim.ges, sim.ssarima - simulation functions for CES, GES and SSARIMA respectively.
-10. nus - Non-uniform Smoothing.
+11. nus - Non-uniform Smoothing.
 The estimation method used in order to update parameters of a regression model.
-11. sofa.ts - Survival of the fittest algorithm applied to state-space models.
+12. sofa.ts - Survival of the fittest algorithm applied to state-space models.

 ## Installation